YuriMayk/Counter/README.md

 ### About Counter / Sobre o Counter

-The accountant project was developed to assist in teaching children.
+The Counter project was developed to assist in teaching children.
 Its main objective is to create a sequence of numbers, so that a instructor can use them as a visual resource for children to become familiar with the numbers and their respective sequences.
-The instructor can count a reverse function of the numbers, just inverting the ending and starting number, and also making the step negative.
+The instructor can count with a reverse function of the numbers, just inverting the ending and starting number, and also making the step negative.
 </br>
 </br>
 O projeto contador, foi desenvolvido para auxiliar no ensino de crianças.
 Seu principal objetivo é criar uma sequencia de números, afim de que um instrutor possa utilizá-los como recurso visual para crianças se familiarizarem com os números e suas respectivas sequências.
-O instrutor pode contar uma função reversa dos números, apenas invertendo o número final e inicial, e também tornando o passo negativo.
+O instrutor pode contar com uma função reversa dos números, apenas invertendo o número final e inicial, e também tornando o passo negativo.

 </br>
 </br>